-3) Multi-Stream Repair With SNC: We now show the performance of SNC for the multi-stream scenario.
-The complete SNC scheme involves a two-step optimization: 1) media source first searches for the optimal NC structure for each stream separately using the optimization framework shown in Section V; and 2) individual peer performs local optimization by utilizing partial state information received from neighbors.
-When a peer has received enough packets for a certain frame group, the packets within that particular frame group can be recovered.
-With our SNC frame group optimization, it turned out that when the CPR bandwidth was low, the SNC optimization returned more NC types than when the bandwidth was high.
-We also noted that the lower the bandwidth was, the smaller the sizes of the first few NC groups.
-This is reasonable because when bandwidth is low, peers need desperately to decode at least the first few frames.
-Dividing the packets into more groups increases the chance that the received packets can be decoded, and therefore peers can at least decrease some of the distortion with the limited number of receiving packets.
+3) Multi-stream Repair with SNC: We now show the performance of SNC for the multi-stream scenario.
+The complete SNC scheme involves a two-step optimization: i) media source first searches for the optimal NC structure for each stream separately using the optimization framework shown in Section V; and ii) individual peer performs local optimization by utilizing partial state information received from neighbors.